lowflying/OVPN---TF/README.md

 10. cd to the cloud provider directory and perform a `terraform apply`.
 11. The new `.ovpn` file will be copied from new instance into `cert_details`.
 Open with your OpenVPN client.

-## To Do

-- (AWS/GCP) Flag for "only allow this IP to connect" to either SSH and/or OpenVPN.
-- Finish `fail2ban` configuration.
-- Better use of variables and file hierarchy to allow for a single variables file and one place to execute the `apply` command.
-- Enable this repository to be used as a module.
-- Fix Azure implementation to use API/metadata to retrieve external IP.